Workshop Showcase Online Celebration

 Tora Tova’s been a long time coming-- Victoria Heath has been making jewelry for as long as she can remember.
 At home growing up, she would raid the silverware drawer of the most interesting spoons and forks, bring them down into the basement to her father’s workbench, hammer them flat and reshape them into bracelets and rings.
 From there she jumped on every opportunity to develop her metalsmithing skills--starting with a jewelry class in high school and later, apprenticing with a professional jeweler based out of Truckee, California.
 Tora Tova was launched in January 2020 in Waterbury, Vermont, with inspiration stemming from geometric shapes and patterns, and of course--as a "native" VTer and big time outdoor lover--the natural world.

-VANRENO TEXTILES - Burlington, VT // online showcase coming soon!
+VANRENO TEXTILES - Burlington, VT // shop this maker's showcase

 Jackie Reno started working with braided salvaged cotton as a means to have a creative outlet.
 In her day job working with children and families, results aren’t always so tangible and obvious, so turning to it was satisfying and therapeutic to have tangible results with crafting.
 Her study of textiles and the history of fibers have taught her much about humanity, about teaching her children, and connecting them to the past.
 Jackie uses repurposed materials, like leather salvaged from ripped leather couches, and mudcloth from her favorite flea market where the vendor has fabric from decades ago from all over the world.
 With the amount of materials already existing and ready to use in her home, yard, and neighborhood, the maker is constantly challenging herself to use materials that she knows the story of, as much as possible.
 Low-impact on the earth and body, functionality and aesthetics are the goals while she experiments with natural dyes, fibers and reused fabrics.